 “You don’t need to get what you want if you can express what you want” – Strephon Kaplan-Williams

-What is the purpose of Developmental Circling (“DC”)?
+What is the purpose of Circling Masterminds (DC)?

 To make deep changes in our lives, and to grow in wisdom and discernment as relational leaders, we need ongoing support from people who know us.
 If you are reading this, you probably know that Authentic Relating practices are extremely powerful for creating connection, and from there transformation.
 The problem, is that authenticity is scary and A/R can be triggering.
 Ironically, it is by moving through the inevitable triggers and metabolizing those lessons, that real growth is achieved.

-Developmental Circling happens in small, closed groups of people who are committed to their own development, and to the development of the group as a whole.
+Circling Masterminds (DC) happens in small, closed groups of people who are committed to their own development, and to the development of the group as a whole.
 It is also (usually) very fun.

 - DC happens in closed, committed, invitation-only groups.
-At the beginning of each cycle you will be asked to renew your commitment to 4 sessions, or not.
+At the beginning of each month you will be asked to renew your commitment to 4 sessions, or not.
 We don’t accept drop-ins.

 - You should not join if you cannot commit to participating in most of the sessions.
 One-off absences are okay, but please communicate.